 Place-based initiatives bring necessary resources to local communities.
 Over the past few years there has been a resurgence of interest by philanthropy in place-based initiatives and efforts.
 This renewed interest led the Forum for Community Solutions to partner with the Neighborhood Funders Group to host a series of meetings that explored philanthropic practices.

-The first meeting, Towards a Better Place: A Conversation about Promising Practice in Place-Based Philanthropy held in September 2014 was intended as a beginning discussion with a diverse learning community of funders to get grounded in discourse on place-based -grantmaking and to share best practices and lessons.
+The first meeting, Towards a Better Place: A Conversation about Promising Practice in Place-Based Philanthropy held in September 2014 was intended as a beginning discussion with a diverse learning community of funders to get grounded in discourse on place-based-grantmaking and to share best practices and lessons.
 The conference report shares these best practices and lessons.

 There were follow up meetings in 2015, Is this a Better Place: The Art & Science of Place-Based Evaluation and during September 2016, Towards a More Resilient Place: Promising Practices in Place-Based Philanthropy.
+Here is the agenda for the 2015 meeting and the conference report for the 2016 meeting.

 The basis for these convenings was to refine the relationship between philanthropy and community as local efforts continue to expand.
 For community change efforts to be successful, the people who live there must be central to the design and implementation because place is about the people who live and ultimately thrive there.